ixolist/ixolist-tech-it-fields-software-element-advance-company-biz-marketing-site--src/contents/pages/index-en.md

 # global title
 main-title: IXOlist
-main-subtitle: The open door to<br> the crypto world is with us!
+main-subtitle: The open door to the crypto world is with us!

 try: Try